jonathansayer/CV/README.md

 - This helped me to consolidate my learning and identify areas I needed to work on.

 #### Passion
-- Building new products and working with new technologies gives a sense of uncomparable pride and satisfaction.
+- Building new products and working with new technologies gives a sense of incomparable pride and satisfaction.
 - The Makers Academy experience was 12 weeks of hard work and frustration while constantly meeting and overcoming obstacles.
 However, I have fallen in love with coding and I cannot imagine a career without it.

 ## Education